19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 3/Counterspell.md

 ## FAQ

-- You are allowed to:
+You **ARE** allowed to:

 - Cast this spell after the GM declares what spell is being cast.
 - Cast this spell after the GM makes related die rolls for the spell.

-- You are NOT allowed to:
+You are **NOT** allowed to:

 - Cast this spell after the results of the spell you wish to counter have been applied.
 	- *Ex. the GM narrates a death or otherwise hidden information was revealed.*